-In this guide, we break down the average replacement cost for ball joints.
-We also explain what makes this part so critical and show you signs that the ball joints are failing.
+In this guide, I break down the average replacement cost for ball joints.
+I also explain what makes this part so critical, and show you signs that the ball joints are failing.

 To get your best price, it’s good to shop around.
 You can get quotes from multiple repair shops and choose the one you like the best.
 However, you don’t want to select a shop to work with on price alone.
 Make sure you also check the customer reviews and reputation.
 Sometimes, you pay more to go with the cheaper company, especially if more problems arise after the repair.